ruseny/ruseny/README.md

 # Rusen Yasar

 ## About me
-* Professional with background in quantitative political science research
+* Researcher with background in quantitative political science
 * Extensive experience in data extraction, management, analysis, modelling, visualisation, and reporting
 * Working to leverage scientific experience in data science, analytics, and research